Unconventional oil and gas development produces billions of tons of waste annually. Waste products from shale gas operations include:

 - Solid waste such as drill cuttings

-Unconventional oil and gas development requires extraordinary amounts of water during the extraction process.
-In 2019, fracking operators used an average of 14 million gallons of water per well, with the maximum amount reaching 39 million gallons for a single well.
-After being pumped underground to “frack” oil and gas wells, water is called “flowback,” and includes naturally occurring underground brine water– which contains dangerous levels of radiation, heavy metals, and other contaminants — mixed with the fracking chemical-laden fresh water that has been pumped into the well.
-The chemicals used in the fracking process are known carcinogens, while others remain entirely secret, even to the personnel in the field who are employed to use the additives.
+Unconventional oil and gas development requires extraordinary quantities of water during the extraction process.
+In 2019, drilling operators used an average of 14 million gallons of water per fracking event.
+Some hydrofracturing jobs required up to 39 million gallons for a single well.
+After it is pumped underground to “frack” oil and gas wells, water that initially returns to the surface is called “flowback,” and includes naturally-occurring underground brine water– containing dangerous levels of radiation, heavy metals, and other contaminants — mixed with the fracking chemical-laden fresh water that has been pumped into the well.
+The chemicals used in the fracking process are known carcinogens, while others remain entirely secret (or “proprietary” by industry), even to the personnel in the field who are employed to use the additives.

 Shockingly, some states allow for fracking wastewater to be treated and used for agricultural purposes, for road spreading, or for commercial sale in products such as pool salts, increasing exposure pathways to toxic chemicals.

 Scroll down to explore articles on FracTracker’s work as it relates to fracking waste issues.

 Class II underground injection wells are a major disposal pathway for liquid oil and gas exploration and production wastes.
 Much of the solid waste from oil and gas wells will end up in landfills or other types of impoundments, as well as spread on the surface (called land-spreading).

 - Produced water